 Income Generation Guidance (PDF, 0.88MB)

 Many archive services seek to provide greater access to and awareness of their collections through licensing agreements.
-For further guidance see Licensing digital images to commercial publishers (below).

-Licensing digital images to commercial publishers (DOC, 1.05MB)
+Read our guidance on licensing digital images to commercial publishers (DOC, 1.05MB)

-Engaging in Commissioning
+Engaging in commissioning

 This resource has been produced to provide practical guidance for archive services with an interest in engaging in commissioning.
 It aims to promote awareness in the archives sector of the commissioning process, the language and terminology, and to generate thinking around how archives might engage with other public services through commissioning, and so contribute to better outcomes for individuals and communities.